Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Introduce Vibrant Colors

-Hummingbirds aren’t the only visitor in gardens that appreciate vibrant colors.
+Hummingbirds aren’t the only visitor to gardens that appreciate vibrant colors.
 In particular, bees appreciate blue, purple, and yellow flowering plants, so be sure to integrate them into your garden landscape.
 Unlike hummingbirds, however, bees can’t see the color red.

 Plant Flowering Fruits and Veggies